 apprehended cadre along with the recoveries was handed over to Deomali Police Station.

 Pema takes stock of on-going projects in LDV

 ROING, Sep 2: Pema Khandu, Minister of WRD and Tourism made site visits of various

 works carried out under WRD and Tourism department in the district in order to take

-first hand information of the all on-
+first hand information of the all on-going projects.
+During his visits, he emphasized

-The young and energetic minister inspected the Micro Irrigation Project (MIP) at Kengkut, 18 km from Roing near Bolung village in order to know the various problems
+Kengkut, 18 km from Roing near Bolung village in order to know the various problems

 Er B Pandey, EE WRD Roing informed that the silt excluder tank and canal from Ch